chriso0710/igpublicscraper/README.md

 * This library exclusively makes request to public Instagram pages.
 There is no official Instagram API or Instagram user involved.
 * This library will not get any private media of Instagram users.
 * Do not use this gem for commercial projects.
 The public Instagram endpoints used are uncertain and may change any time.
+* The number of results may vary as this is not an official endpoint.
 * Instagram's public pages implement rate limiting, so you may get back http status code 429, telling you to wait a few minutes before making more requests.

 ## Installation